 For more information, or to apply for the program, visit http://web.mit.edu/terrascope/.

 Seminar XL is a collaborative undergraduate learning experience in which groups of four to six students meet for 90 minutes twice per week to share their understanding of course concepts and problem-solving methods.
 Each group is guided by a facilitator who is a research scientist, a graduate student, or an upperclass undergraduate student who previously earned an A in the course.
 Although the Office of Minority Education (OME) historically has sponsored the program for first-year students, OME encourages upperclass students to enroll as well.
-However, only first-year students may receive course credit, provided they attend at least 80 percent of the working group sessions.
-Upperclass students must register as listeners.
+First-year students can receive course credit provided they attend at least 80 percent of the working group sessions, while upperclass students must register as listeners.

-After the fifth week, interested students may enroll in Seminar XL Limited Edition, which operates two 90-minute working group sessions per week, as does the regular Seminar XL.
-There is no course credit awarded, but past students have benefited greatly from this program.
+After the fifth week, interested students may enroll in Seminar XL Limited Edition (LE), which operates two 90-minute working group sessions per week, as does the regular Seminar XL.
+Past students have also stated that they benefited greatly from this program.

 For more information about Seminar XL, Seminar XL LE, and other OME services, visit the Office of Minority Education, Room 4-107, 617-253-5010, or visit http://ome.mit.edu/programs-services/seminar-xl/.

 The preceding overview conveys the nature and scope of the academic options for first-year students.
 Incoming freshmen are referred to http://web.mit.edu/firstyear/ for detailed information on academics, the advisory system, and support services.

 In the first term and IAP, freshmen are graded on a pass or no-record basis.
 They receive grades of P, D, or F in all subjects they take, where P indicates C or better performance (C- with modifier used within MIT).
 Freshmen receive no credit for subjects with D or F grades and these subjects do not appear on their transcripts.